 He smirked proudly and drunkenly, but after a moment, his smile turned watery.

-Thankfully the other detective managed to pull himself together without his help.
+Thankfully, his partner managed to pull himself together without his help.

 Taking a deep breath, he seemed to steel himself for the grand finale of the story.
-Logan found himself waiting anticipating his answer eagerly.
+Logan found himself anticipating his answer eagerly.

 “However, I knew that we could only be together (Logan frowned at the odd phrasing) if I managed to fulfil your expectations.
 Be a proper detective to have your back against criminals and villainous colleagues alike!
 Someone you could be proud to call your partner.
 You would not tolerate anything else and I could not disappoint you or make you suffer for my sake.
 After all, I saw our combined greatness for the moment I met you (and as you know I’m never wrong).
 So I had to hide myself.
 But I cannot go on living like this and NEITHER SHOULD I HAVE TO!”